Andrettin/Wyrmsun/readme.txt

 -----------------------------------------------------------------------

 * Miscellaneous
-- Added support for a 1.5x scale factor.
+- Added support for the 1.5x scale factor.
+- Changing the scale factor no longer requires restarting the game.

 -----------------------------------------------------------------------
 - 5.2.1